Categories

 My Hair, My Choice

 I like the choice of wearing my hair in different styles.
-Most of the time it’s because I get bored easily and other times I don’t feel like doing my thick hair or permanently having my hair look the same.
+Most of the time it’s because I get bored easily and other times I just don’t feel like doing my thick hair or permanently having my hair look the same everyday like a cartoon character.
 Some say “it’s just hair”, but to me, it’s not.
 Haircare is a multi-million-dollar industry and hair is sensitive and controversial topic.
-Even comedian, Chris Rock, did a documentary back in 2009 called “Good Hair” about black women and their relationship with natural hair, hair straighteners, and weaves.
-I have noticed how some people treat others differently based off of their hair texture, hair color, hair length and hair style.
+Even comedian, Chris Rock, did a controversial documentary back in 2009 called “Good Hair” about black women and their relationship with natural hair, hair straighteners, and weaves and more recently a Hulu documentary called “Hair Tales” talks about the generational and cultural differences between Black women and hair.
+I have always noticed how some people treat others differently based off of their hair texture, hair color, hair length and hair style.
 I have also been treated differently or receive more or less attention depending on how my hair looks.

 More recently film maker, Matthew A. Cherry’s , animated short film “Hair Love” about a black father styling his daughter’s natural hair won an Academy Award.
 More and more black people are embracing their natural curls and coils.
 However not every person, workplace, or environment is as accepting.
 The state of California is one of the first states to ban discrimination based off of ones natural hair, with The Crown Act, but other places have currently not followed suit.
 Recently I’ve read dozens of articles on how some people have been suspended from schools, sports teams, fired from jobs and even told they would not be able to walk at graduation ceremonies, not because of the content of their character, but simply because of their hair texture, hair color, or hair style preference.
 Why are we judging someone solely off their natural hair and not their character?